pymc-devs/pytensor/doc/tutorial/debug_faq.rst

    Inputs strides: [(8,), (8,), (8,)]
    Inputs scalar values: ['not scalar', 'not scalar', 'not scalar']

-   HINT: Re-running with most Aesara optimizations disabled could give you a back-traces when this node was created.
-This can be done with by setting the Aesara flags 'optimizer=fast_compile'.
-If that does not work, Aesara optimizations can be disabled with 'optimizer=None'.
+   HINT: Re-running with most Pytensor optimizations disabled could give you a back-traces when this node was created.
+This can be done with by setting the Pytensor flags 'optimizer=fast_compile'.
+If that does not work, Pytensor optimizations can be disabled with 'optimizer=None'.
-   HINT: Use the Aesara flag 'exception_verbosity=high' for a debugprint of this apply node.
+   HINT: Use the Pytensor flag 'exception_verbosity=high' for a debugprint of this apply node.

 Arguably the most useful information is approximately half-way through the error message, where the kind of error is displayed along with its